Here are the Confederate memorials that will be removed after Charlottesville

 Virginia

-The Charlottesville City Council voted in April to remove a statue of Confederate Gen. Robert E. Lee at the newly-renamed Emancipation Park, CNN affiliate WVIR reported.
-The violence there over the weekend stemmed from this decision.
+The Charlottesville City Council voted in April to remove a statue of Confederate Gen. Robert E. Lee at the newly renamed Emancipation Park, CNN affiliate WVIR reported.
+The violence there over the weekend came after this decision.
 The removal is on hold pending litigation.

 Florida